Girl From The North Country

 The Railway Children

-Founded by Tristan Baker and Charlie Parsons, Runaway Entertainment combines a dedicated team with a wealth of experience spanning both subsidised and commercial theatre, film and television.
+Founded by Tristan Baker and Charlie Parsons in 2011, Runaway Entertainment combines a dedicated team with a wealth of experience spanning both subsidised and commercial theatre, film and television.

 Tristan Baker – Producer

 Tristan is an Olivier award-winning theatre producer whose recent productions include Girl From The North Country (Noel Coward Theatre & The Old Vic), Lin-Manuel Miranda's Olivier Award-winning In The Heights, David Bowie's musical Lazarus, the Olivier Award-winning production of The Railway Children (all King's Cross Theatre) and Guys & Dolls (West End & tour).

 Tristan is the producer of the current UK tour of Flashdance and has been the producer of Footloose for the past 14 years which has so far completed seven UK tours, three West End seasons at the Novello, Playhouse and Peacock Theatres and intertnational seasons in Belgium and South Africa.

 Tristan co-produced Never Forget, the musical based on the songs of Take That, which completed two major UK national tours and ran at the Savoy Theatre in London’s West End.
 His other productions include Bad Girls at the Garrick Theatre, the UK tour of the multi-award winning Broadway and West End production of Kiss Me Kate, a UK tour of Love Shack and the UK tour of the classic musical Calamity Jane and its subsequent season at the Shaftesbury Theatre in the West End.

 Charlie Parsons has had a huge impact on the international media sector over the last 15 years and changed the face of television with his creative hits The Word, The Big Breakfast and the Emmy winning Survivor, with seven prime time awards.